codebloomir-dev/Snapix/README.md

 - 🖼️ **High-quality output** — export your edits in full resolution
 - 🌙 **Modern UI** — clean, intuitive, and easy to use
 - 📱 **Wide compatibility** — supports Android 10, 11, 12, 13, 14, 15, and 16
+- 🌐 **Multi-Language** — available in multiple languages for users around the world

 ---

 ## 📥 Download

-You can download the **latest version** of Snapix directly from this repository:
+You can download the **latest version** of Snapix from the official Releases page:

 👉 **[Download Latest Release](https://github.com/codebloomir-dev/Snapix/releases/latest)**

-Simply download the latest APK from the **Releases** section and install it on your Android device.
+Simply download the latest APK and install it on your Android device.

 > **Note:** Make sure to enable *"Install from unknown sources"* in your device settings before installing the APK.